g-mr/JPower/README.en.md

 [![Gitter](https://img.shields.io/badge/Copyright%20-@Jpower-%23ff3f59.svg)](https://gitee.com/gdzWork/JPower)

 ### QQ Number : 860452768
+> tip: After joining the group, you can get a free code generator with the screenshot of Star
 -------

 #### JPower is just getting started, many features are still under development, so stay tuned...